sokrutu/maa_generics/README.md

 # MontiArcAutomaton Generics Demo
-This is a minimal running example to show my problems with MAA and Generics
+This is a minimal running example to show the bug I am encountering in MontiArcAutomaton with generics

 ## How to run this example:
 `mvn clean compile` will work. `mvn test` will show the errors.
 In IntelliJ, you can also right-click > Run 'test()' on `demo.DemoTest` in src/test.